-User Interface: Digital Display during Operation (specific to PLB-435 model only)
+User Interface: Digital Display during Operation (specific to PLB-425 model only)

-The following table describes the visual feedback on the digital display that the PLB-435 provides during activation.
+The following table describes the visual feedback on the digital display that the PLB-425 provides during activation.

 Digital Display Feedback During Activation ACR The ACR logo appears indicating the beacon has been activated.
-GPS (S) The system reports that it is in the process of acquiring GPS.
+GPS 🗞 The system reports that it is in the process of acquiring GPS.
 While acquiring GPS connection, the system reminds you that for optimum GPS performance, position the beacon so that it has a clear view of the sky.
 It will also recommend other useful operating advise such as, "Do Not Hold Antenna".
-SENDING DISTRESS MESSAGE IN The system will notify you when it is about to transmit your 406 MHz emergency distress signal.
-It will countdown from 3 prior to sending. ((40 6)) You will receive a confirmation message once a 406 MHz Emergency Signal has been transmitted. ((121.5)) The system reports that the 121.5 MHz homing signal is on.
+SENDINS DISTRESS MESSAGE IN The system will notify you when it is about to transmit your 406 MHz emergency distress signal.
+It will countdown from 3 prior to sending.
+You will receive a confirmation message once a 406 MHz Emergency Signal has been transmitted. $\left(\begin{pmatrix} \textbf{121.5} \\ \textbf{HOMING ON} \end{pmatrix}\right)$ The system reports that the 121.5 MHz homing signal is on.
 Search and Rescue (SAR) personnel use this frequency to triangulate your location when arriving close to the scene.
 N:26° 03.060 E:80° 10.184 The system reports recently acquired GPS coordinates.
-EMERGENCY RLS MESSAGE SENT The beacon provides confirmation when the emergency RLS message has been sent.
-EMERGENCY RLS MESSAGE RCVD The beacon provides confirmation once the emergency RLS message has been received by SAR.

 The beacon will continue to send your distress message for the life of the battery (minimum 24 hours).
 While valid GPS coordinates are available, the on-screen sequence will reflect the table above when each distress message is sent.
 If valid GPS coordinates are not obtained after initial activation, your distress message will continue to be sent without GPS coordinates until valid GPS coordinates are obtained.
 The on-screen sequence when valid GPS coordinates are not available will reflect the table above, except for the screen showing the GPS coordinates.
-The last two screens reflected in the table above offer confirmation of RLS functionality.